 The secure hybrid cloud encompasses a complex environment with a complex set of security requirements spanning the data center (or data closet), end user computing devices, and various cloud services.
 The entry point to the entire hybrid cloud is some form of End User Computing device whether that is a smart phone, tablet, laptop, or even a desktop computer.
 Once you enter the hybrid cloud, you may be taken to a cloud service or to your data center.
 The goal is to understand how the data flows through out this environment in order to properly secure it and therefore secure the hybrid cloud, but since it is a complex environment, we need a simpler way to view this environment.

-CERN goes hybrid: Have you heard the news that CERN is going to the cloud?
+CERN goes Hybrid: Have you heard the news that CERN is going to the cloud?
 The term CERN is used to refer to the European laboratory located in the northwest suburbs of Geneva snug on the Switzerland border.
-Its main function is to provide the particle accelerators and other laboratory infrastructure needed to perform high-energy physics research.
+The main function is to provide the particle accelerators, as well the other part of the laboratory infrastructure needed to perform high energy physics research.
 CERN was originally established in 1954 as The European Organization for Nuclear Research.
-Research at the facility has moved past nuclear research, and it has fully expanded into one of the largest laboratories for particle physics research, using the Large Hadron Collider.
-On an interesting side note, the main site at CERN is also the birthplace of the World Wide Web; before that, these facilities were a major wide-area networking hub for sharing the scientists’ research with different scientists located elsewhere.
+The research at the facility has moved past nuclear research and has fully expanded into one of the largest laboratories for particle physics research using the Large Hadron Collider.
+On an interesting side note, the main site at CERN is also the birthplace of the World Wide Web and, historically before that, these facilities were a major wide area networking hub for sharing the scientists research with different scientists located elsewhere.

 The Public Cloud Reality around support responsibility is not something often considered, instead we are looking at SLAs, legal documents, compliance documents, and many other items.
 Do we consider who is ultimately responsible when something goes wrong within the cloud?
 Is your Cloud provider a full partner or do they limit themselves to a small subset of the implementation?
 Do they have 24/7 support will be covered by the SLA, but what type of support?
 How qualified are the clouds support teams to help you with your application’s problems?
 Who is responsible?